jonhjelm/docs-and-training/service_implementation/basics_singularity.md

 Under `%setup`, two directories are created: `/scratch` and `/service`.
-These together with `/home` serve as mount points for HPC file storage paths when the image is executed on the HPC cluster by the CloudFlow HPC service. `/home` and `/scratch` will be mounted to the `home` and `scratch` folders on the HPC storage which are accessible also by GSS (using, for example, the File Browser workflow).
+These together with `/home` serve as mount points for HPC file storage paths when the image is executed on the HPC cluster by the SemWES HPC service. `/home` and `/scratch` will be mounted to the `home` and `scratch` folders on the HPC storage which are accessible also by GSS (using, for example, the File Browser workflow).
 They thus allow your packaged application to access all files on the